brantem/test-blt/README.md

 - Left and right chat windows, where each side can send messages to the other.
 - Message persistence: all messages are saved and accessible after reopening the tab.
 - Message flashing: when a message is sent, the receiving window flashes.
+- Responsive design: Works seamlessly on both desktop and mobile devices.

 ### How to Run